sagemath/trac_to_gh/Issue 6061.md

 # Issue 6061: [with patch; needs review] refresh the pickle jar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6061

 Original creator: was